HOW CAN LUXEMBOURG BE A TRUE ALTERNATIVE FOR COMPANIES?

 Fiscal measure in favour of Intellectual Property

-The new law encourages innovation, and allows Luxembourg companies to improve the fiscal processing of the income generated by their investments in the area of intellectual property (the effective taxation rate that applies is reduced from 26,01% to about 6%, making it one of the lowest rates in Europe).
+The law encourages innovation, and allows Luxembourg companies to improve the fiscal processing of the income generated by their investments in the area of intellectual property (the effective taxation rate that applies is reduced from 26,01% to about 6%, making it one of the lowest rates in Europe).

 It is our wish to support you all the way throughout the growth of your company (from start-up and in its everyday management) and become a real support to the growth of your business.